bwbaugh/hue-log/README.md

 4. Press the home button on the bridge before starting the program, which is needed so that the program can register with the bridge for authentication purposes.

+#### Verbose output

+Optionally, set the `VERBOSE` environment variable to `1` in order to log the full api dictionary whenever a log is emitted, otherwise only relevant data will be outputted i.e., light state and timestamps.

 ### Running the program